microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Adding a member after the sentinel member to an evolvable enumeration
 - Adding new instance annotations to a response payload //// TODO link to docs
 - Adding control information to a response payload //// TODO link to docs
-- Removing an instance annotaiton from a response payload if the annotation is not selectable and the current behavior is that the annotation is not always present in the response payload
+- Removing an instance annotation from a response payload if the annotation is not selectable and the current behavior is that the annotation is not always present in the response payload
 - Removing control information from a response payload if the current behavior is that the control information is not always present in the response payload
 - Changing the order of properties
 - Changing the length or format of opaque strings, such as resource IDs